Making A Match: Rabbit Pairing Tips

 Adoption Process

-4. Once an applicant is approved by all directors and foster people, we will schedule speed dates in the adopter’s and/or foster’s home if adopting a single rabbit.
-If adopting a pair or group, the Adoption Director will do a home visit to approve housing.
+- Once an applicant is approved by all directors and foster people, we will schedule a home visit in the adopter’s home to approve housing.
 Please use our checklist to ensure your home is ready for your new rabbit(s)

 Our preferred adopter should have 1-2 years of previous house rabbit care experience or have done extensive research on proper care.

 Our foster rabbits are in a network of foster homes throughout the Chicagoland area and all directors are volunteers with obligations outside of the rescue.
-Sometimes it can take a few weeks to coordinate everyone’s schedules for meet & greets and speed dates.
+Sometimes it can take a few weeks to coordinate everyone’s schedules for meet & greets.
 Thank you for your patience.

 Adoption Policies